 - A motion may be made by any member at any Club meeting requesting that the meeting be conducted in accordance with ROBERT’S RULES.
 The meeting chairperson shall call for a vote by the attending members on the motion and conduct the meeting as directed by the vote.

 - When a meeting is being conducted in accordance with ROBERT’S RULES, the meeting chairperson shall appoint a Sergeant-at-Arms who shall interpret and instruct the membership of the correct procedures.

 - The Club will elect from the membership the following Club officers: PRESIDENT, VICE PRESIDENT, SECRETARY, TREASURER and a total of SIX DIRECTORS.
 Three directors shall be elected each year for a two-year term; all other officers are elected for one-year terms each.

-- Officer Elections shall be conducted at the May business meeting of each year.
+- Officer Elections shall be finalized at the May business meeting of each year.
 It shall be at the board’s discretion to present the election process in one of the following forms: